LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-conditionals.rst

 The ``@if`` statement in line 1 compares a user's brew choice to the string ``"Instant"``.
 If they match, then Razor adds the paragraph element to the view.
-If they do not match, then the condition on line 5 is evaluated.
+If they do not match, then the ``<p>`` tag on line 3 is not created and the condition on line 5 is evaluated.
 If that ``else if`` statement is true, then a paragraph element with different internal text is added.
 Lastly, if neither of those conditions is met, then the paragraph element with text on line 11 is rendered.

 .. admonition:: Note